rnabioco/valr/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this third version I:
+In this fourth version I:

+* excluded README.md from the build to eliminate a 404 error.

+In the third (previous) submssion, I:

 * updated the DESCRIPTION by singly-quoting and describing the use of 'BEDtools'.

-In the second (previous) resubmission, I:
+In the second (previous) submission, I:

 * Updated to the CRAN MIT LICENSE template.